 Jeremy Harrison grew up in the Meadow Lake area and graduated from Carpenter High School in 1996.
 Jeremy went on to complete an undergraduate degree in Political Science and Canadian History from the University of Alberta, a Master's Degree in Public Administration from the Johnson Shoyama Graduate School of Public Policy, and a Juris Doctor (Law) Degree from the University of Saskatchewan.

-He first served as Legislative Secretary to the Minister of Energy and Resources until being appointed to Cabinet in May of 2009.
-He has served as the Minister of Municipal Affairs, Minister of Enterprise Saskatchewan, Government House Leader, and Minister Responsible for Immigration, Jobs, Skills and Training.
-Jeremy currently serves as the Minister of the Economy, Minister Responsible for the Saskatchewan Liquor and Gaming Authority, Minister Responsible for the Global Transportation Hub, Minister Responsible for Tourism Saskatchewan, Minister Responsible for Innovation, and Minister Responsible for Trade.
+He has served as the Minister of Municipal Affairs, Minister of Enterprise Saskatchewan, Government House Leader, Minister Responsible for Immigration, Jobs, Skills and Training, Minister of the Economy, Minister responsible for the Saskatchewan Liquor and Gaming Authority, and Minister responsible for the Global Transportation Hub.

 Office: 201 2nd St. W, (North Entrance), Box 848, Meadow Lake, SK, S9X 1Y6

 Email: [email protected]